moldiscovery/swing/README.md

 * AWS_SECRET_ACCESS_KEY
 * AWS_SESSION_TOKEN (optional)

+If the user's account has more a MFA device associated it will be prompted for the token generated.
+In case the devices are more then one it will be first prompted to pick a device to use for MFA.

 If neither credentials file and env vars are found Swing will fail.

 To create your access keys see the [official AWS documentation][aws-credentials-docs].